2023 New Brunswick Scotties Tournament of Hearts

-The 2023 New Brunswick Scotties Tournament of Hearts, the provincial women's curling championship for New Brunswick, was held from January 18 to 22 at the Capital Winter Club in Fredericton, New Brunswick.
+The 2023 New Brunswick Scotties Tournament of Hearts, the provincial women's curling championship for New Brunswick, was held from January 18 to 22 at the Capital Winter Club in Fredericton.
 The winning Andrea Kelly rink represented New Brunswick at the 2023 Scotties Tournament of Hearts in Kamloops, British Columbia, and finished seventh in Pool B with a 3–5 record.

 Qualification process

 Seven teams played in a preliminary tournament to determine seeding.
 All seven entries went on to play in the provincial championship.